Point Loma Marina

 The first new building to be added to iconic Pike Place Market Historical District in almost 20 years.
 The new complex features added vendor stalls and retail space, brew pub, view terraces, affordable housing and community services.
 It will also serve as an important new pedestrian connection to Seattle’s revitalized city waterfront district currently in planning stages.

 SEATAC International Arrivals Terminal

-Teamed with Skidmore, Owings & Merrill (SOM) and Clark Construction Group, the renovation currently in design phases will add a new U.S. Customs and Border Protection passenger processing area adjacent to existing concourse A.
+Teamed with Skidmore, Owings & Merrill (SOM) and Clark Construction Group, the renovation adds a new U.S. Customs and Border Protection passenger processing area adjacent to existing concourse A.